Umpiring Made Easy

 Introduction

-As a handy guide, you'll find the Complete Guide is a time-worthy resource you'll turn to time and again.
+As a handy manual, you'll find the Complete Guide is a time-worthy resource you'll turn to time and again.

 Umpiring 101 — Strikes and Outs Gets You Home